Jorginho (footballer, born December 1991): Reception

 Jorginho's nicknamed 'Il Professore' ('The Professor,' in Italian) or 'Radio Jorginho' by the players of the Italian national team, in reference to his leadership and organizational qualities, as well as for the way he directs the team and continuously talks during games.

 For his performances with Chelsea and the Italian team in the 2021 season, Jorginho won UEFA Player of the Year.
 His Chelsea manager Thomas Tuchel described him as one of "the very best midfielders in the world."

 Personal life

-Jorginho married Natalia Leteri in 2017, with whom he has two children, a son and a daughter.
+Jorginho married Natalia Leteri in 2017 and had two children.
 They divorced in 2019.

-He has been in a relationship with stylist and former singer Catherine Harding since 2019.
-The couple have one son born in August 2020, and announced their engagement in December 2023.
+In 2019, Jorginho began a relationship with Irish singer Catherine Harding.
+They welcomed a son in 2020 and married in 2025, at Villa Erba on Lake Como in Italy.
+Upon their marriage, Jorginho became stepfather to Harding's daughter with Jude Law.

+In March 2026, Jorginho accused a bodyguard allegedly working for singer Chappell Roan of speaking aggressively to his wife and stepdaughter (Law's daughter) at a São Paulo hotel after the stepdaughter had walked past the singer.
+The mayor of Rio de Janeiro, Eduardo Cavaliere, then banned Roan from performing at the Todo Mundo no Rio festival.
+Roan stated she was unaware of the events and the bodyguard in question was not working for her.
+The bodyguard later confirmed he did not work for Roan and took responsibility for the incident.
+Following the responses of Roan and the security guard involved, Jorginho publicly retracted his prior comments and condemned the hate speech targeted towards Roan in the aftermath of his initial statement.